acolum/conference-presentations/README.md

 # Presentations

-All of my conference, meetup, and university presentations.
+A collection of my conference, meetup, and university presentations.

 | Date | Title | Type | Venue |
 |------|-------|------|-------|